 Band teachers will check to make sure that your child is taking good care of whatever instrument they play.
 Some teachers even assume that if a student is neglecting their instrument, they may be neglecting their practice.
 Help your child show that she or he is serious by making all the tools necessary for cleaning her or his instrument are ready and available on day one.
-For students playing brass or woodwind instruments, this is usually a swab.
-There are many different kinds of swabs and even pad-savers that’ll keep their instruments sounding great throughout the school year.
+For students playing brass or woodwind instruments, a care kit is usually an great option There are many different kinds of care kits, swabs and even pad-savers that’ll keep their instruments sounding great throughout the school year.

 Tuner and Metronome

 While many instruments in a school band do not require a tuner, string players can always benefit from having one.
 If your child is going to be playing a string instrument in the school band, make sure that they have a tuner and are already familiar with how to use it, if possible, before the start of the school year.
 Many band programs also require students to have a metronome.
 Since keeping time is important in a school band, having a metronome at home to practice with is a great idea even if the school doesn’t require it.
 A metronome is an item you can purchase before your child starts school.

 What Should I Wait to Get?